uhasker/getting-things-done-in-next-js/src/chapter1/06-functional-thinking.md

     description: 'Read and understand the MERN book.',
     timeLogged: 60,
     status: 'In progress',
-    longDescription: 'Read the MERN book: Read and understand the MERN book.'
+    longDescription: 'Read the MERN book: Read and understand the MERN book.', },
-  },
   {
     id: 2,